goislimat/docker-n-node/README.md

 ## Testing

-The docker container is configured to run all you tests using a simple:
+The docker container is configured to run all your tests using a simple:

 ```bash
 docker-compose run web test